harmslab/pytc/README.md

 #pytc
-A python software package for analyzing Isothermal Titration Calorimetry data (python + ITC --> pytc).
+A python software package for analyzing Isothermal Titration Calorimetry data (Python + ITC --> pytc).

-See the Documentation.ipynb jupyter notebook for full descriptions of models.
+See the `model-documention.ipynb` jupyter notebook for full descriptions of models.

 ##Quick Start
+Open the `template.ipynb` jupyter notebook for an example fit.

 ```Python
 import pytc